BrightPool/ai-agents-udemy-course/dspy/PORTING_LANGGRAPH_TO_DSPY.md

 How this maps:
 - LangGraph’s `add_messages` automatically aggregates; in DSPy you explicitly maintain `History` and pass it each call.

+Preferred pattern for chat:
+- Own `History` inside your `dspy.Module` (e.g., `self.history = dspy.History(messages=[])`) and maintain it there for continuity across turns.
+- Avoid global history variables; expose a simple `chat(text)` that forwards into your module.
+- Avoid naming collisions: don't name your module attribute `history` if your framework/tools expect `module.history` to be a list; prefer `self.conversation_history` instead and pass it to Signatures as the `history` input field.

 #### 4.3 Tools (plain functions)

 Port each `@tool` into a normal Python function.
 See Cell 3 in the notebook for the working versions: